PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 ## Verifying that the device is connected to Device Management

-While the device boots into MBL, `mbl-cloud-client` should automatically start and connect to Pelion.
+When the device boots into MBL, `mbl-cloud-client` should automatically start and connect to Device Management.
 You can check whether it has connected by:

-* Checking the device status on the [Device Managmenent Portal](https://portal.mbedcloud.com/).<!--I will need to add the images in our publishing format-->
+* Checking the device status on the [Device Management Portal](https://portal.mbedcloud.com/).<!--I will need to add the images in our publishing format-->
 * Reviewing the log file for `mbl-cloud-client` at `/var/log/mbl-cloud-client.log`.

-If your device hasn't automatically connected to Pelion, it could be that:
+If your device hasn't automatically connected to Device Management, it could be that:

 * Networking wasn't configured before the device was rebooted.
 Check your configurations and reboot the device.<!--Easy enough to direct them to the WiFi bit, but is there anything that may have gone wrong with DHCP?-->
 * There are issues with the network.
 The device retries periodically, but you may need to restart `mbl-cloud-client`:

      ```
      /etc/init.d/mbl-cloud-client restart
      ```